 Interestingly, not all teams have similar rates of arrests, charges, or cites.
 These data below reflect 15 years of data, showing the wide disparity among teams.
 The number of run-ins with police tend to correlate well year-to-year, so this chart represents a stable trend.

 Neil Irwin, writing at the New York Times, says that varying levels of criminal activity may be related to club culture (that is, some franchise’s may be better at suppressing or inciting criminal activity than others) or it may be influenced by the cities they play for (e.g., there won’t be as many DUIs in cities like New York City where there’s substantially less driving).
-Both are great sociological explanations for the variation between teams and consistency across seasons.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Both are great sociological explanations for the variation between teams and consistency across seasons.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.